lorien/user_agent/README.rst

     :target: https://pypi.python.org/pypi/user_agent

-What is for user_agent library?
+What is user_agent library for?
 -------------------------------

 Well, it is for generating content of content of User-Agent header.